Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \section{Mapping Study}

 This systematic mapping study follows the guidelines proposed by \citet{petersen2015GuidelinesConductingSystematic} and is inspired by other systematic mapping studies~\citep{zein2016SystematicMappingStudy, zhang2023FindingCriticalScenarios}.
-As shown in Figure~\ref{fig:mapping_process}, the mapping process consists of three stages: \begin{enumerate*}[label=(\arabic*)] \item planning, where the research questions and the scope of the literature search are formulated, \item conducting, where the authors specify a search strategy, search, and select primary studies, data extraction, and data analysis process is applied on the primary studies subsequently, \item reporting the mapping. \end{enumerate*}
+As shown in Figure~\ref{fig:mapping_process}, our mapping process consists of three stages: \begin{enumerate*}[label=(\arabic*)] \item planning, where the research questions and the scope of the literature search are formulated, \item conducting, where the authors specify a search strategy, search, and select primary studies, then apply classification and data extraction processes to them subsequently, \item reporting the mapping, presenting the outcomes of the study, with complete details of primary studies and extracted data available in the appendix and repository. \end{enumerate*}